Managing your system environment#

 To add new user accounts:

-- Establish an SSH connection to your instance or open a terminal in your instance's JupyterHub.
+- Establish an SSH connection to your instance or open a terminal in your instance's JupyterLab.

 -